Common brass playing faults and how to solve them

 Practice

-You won't improve much without good practice.
+You won't improve much without good regular and focused practice.
 Play the harder parts of the music in slow motion but really accurately - then slowly increase the speed with a metronome.
+Avoid just playing through without any purpose.

-Play with other people - this is motivational and fun - that's what music is about.
+Play with other people in bands, orchestras, small groups - this is motivational and fun - that's what music is about.

 Comments